-Experienced Website Lawyer Protecting Your Business’s Online Presence
+Experienced Website & Data Privacy Compliance Lawyer Protecting Your Business Online

-An experienced website lawyer helps Internet businesses and website operators ensure website legal compliance.
+Our firm assists website operators and app developers with general regulatory, visitor and data privacy compliance.
 Appropriately drafted and placed legal terms, disclosures, disclaimers and information privacy policies are critical to avoiding liability online, including Federal Trade Commission (FTC) liability.
 With recent changes in FTC guidelines and the adoption of recent state laws, website operators must not only worry about liability from website visitors and/or customers, but with regulatory agencies as well.
 We also understand the marketing and business practices that pose significant liability concerns for businesses operating online.
 Our years of experience in this niche gives our business clients the ability to grow online, not stumble out of the gates.

 Collecting Information From Children Under 13

 Does your website collect personal information from children under the age of 13?
 The Children’s Online Privacy Protection Act (“COPPA”) applies to operators of commercial websites and online services directed to children under 13 that collect, use or disclose personal information from such children.
 COPPA also applies to the operators of general audience websites and online services where the operators have actual knowledge that they are collecting, using or disclosing personal information from children under 13.
 Under COPPA, website operators must:

 - Provide direct notice to parents and obtain verifiable parental consent, with limited exceptions, before collecting personal information from children;

 - Provide parents access to their child’s personal information to review and/or have the information deleted;

 - Give parents the opportunity to prevent further use or online collection of a child’s personal information;